vidar808/Chess-UCI-Server/README.md

 Project Description

-This project implements a robust and feature-rich server in Python that seamlessly interfaces with various chess engines, enabling remote clients to interact with these engines over a network.
+This project seeks to develop a server in Python that seamlessly interfaces with various chess engines, enabling remote clients to interact with these engines over a network.
 The server boasts a wide range of capabilities, including support for multiple chess engines, flexible logging options, dynamic engine configuration, and advanced security features.
 It provides a comprehensive solution for managing and interacting with chess engines in a networked environment.
+It has been specifically designed to work with Droidfish but should work with any client that communicates via UCI.
+The server communicates in clear text and utilizes various schemes to secure the ports used by the server.
+These must be enabled in config.json.

 Key Features
 1. Multi-Engine Support: